metiago/metiago.github.io/_posts/2019-08-09-java-file-io.md

 This example shows an implementation that I had to develop during my jurney as a software developer at TOTVS.

 TOTVS is a Brazilian company that provide ERP systems for different banks around the world.
-It's pretty common to use file integration throgut the communication between legacy system e.g a power builder application and Java EE one.
+It's pretty common to use file integration throught the communication between legacy system e.g a power builder application and Java EE one.

 ## Example